devlato/async-wait-until/README.md

   // Yup!
 Easy right?
   const divNode = await waitUntil(
     // Here, we specify a function that will be repeatedly called from time to time
-    // Let's call this kind of functions a `predicate` () => window.document.body.querySelector('div.spooky-spooky-skeleton'),
+    // Let's call this kind of function a `predicate` () => window.document.body.querySelector('div.spooky-spooky-skeleton'),
     // Here, we can specify a timeout in milliseconds.
 Once it passes,
     // we'll stop waiting and throw an exception